 The following research tracks are available.
 Students are allowed to take relevant courses from other academic programs, including electrical engineering, computer science, and software engineering.

-Integrated Circuits and Systems - Modern processors demand high computational density, small form factors, and low energy dissipation with extremely high performance demands.
+Digital IC and Nano-Systems - Modern processors demand high computational density, small form factors, and low energy dissipation with extremely high performance demands.
 This is enabled by the nanoscale and heterogeneous integration of transistors and other emerging devices at the massive-scale.
 Such nanocomputers will open unimaginable opportunities as well as challenges to Computer Engineers.
 This research focuses designing computers with emerging novel technologies in the presence of severe physical constraints; investigating dynamic reconfigurability to exploit the power of nano-scale electronics for building reliable computing systems; and studying the applicability of emerging technologies to address challenges in computing hardware of the future.
-Faculty working in this area: Azarderakhsh, Becker-Gomez, Ganguly, Hsu, Kudithipudi, Lukowiak.
+Faculty working in this area: Azarderakhsh, Ganguly, Kudithipudi, Lukowiak.

 Networks and Security - The prevalence of interconnected computing, sensing and actuating devices have transformed our way of life.
 Ubiquitous access to data using/from these devices with reliable performance as well as security assurance presents exciting challenges for engineers and scientists.
 Resilient to environmental uncertainty, system failures and cyber attacks requires advances in hardware, software and networking techniques.
 The research track on Networks and Security in Computer Engineering focuses on intelligent wireless and sensor networks, cryptographic engineering, and predictive cyber situation awareness.
 Faculty working in this area: Azarderakhsh, Kwasinski, Lukowiak, Yang.